igorbrigadir/awesome-twitter-algo/README.md

  The released code comes in a variety of languages.
 The most common languages used at Twitter are:

+ + Java
+ + Scala, particularly several computational frameworks including Scalding and Scio for parallel cluster computing computations
+ + [Thrift](https://thrift.apache.org/), a cross-platform framework for RPC calls originally developed at Facebook(Meta)
+ + Python for the machine learning models in the stack

 # Recsys

 ## Input Data